-Small-sized black hole saddles for the case of ${\rm AdS}_{d+1}$-Schwarzschild are always {\it relevant}, as the $Im({\cal I}(r_+))=0$.
+Small-sized black hole saddles for the case of ${\rm AdS}_{d+1}$-Schwarzschild are always {\it relevant}, as the $\rm Im({\cal I}(r_+))=0$.
 However, making an unambiguous decision regarding their relevance is not easy, as the flow lines from all the saddles overlap with each other.
 This is due to a symmetry mentioned in eq. (\ref{eq:real_symmetry}) present in the system.
-Only after the symmetry is broken and degeneracy is lifted, then a clarity regarding the {\it relevance} of saddle is achieved.
-Complex deformations of Newton's constant $G=|G|e^{i\ep}$ is one way to lift the degeneracies, a process first introduced in \cite{Ailiga:2025fny}.
-Once the degeneracies are lifted, it is seen that steepest ascent contours from the will always intersect the original integration contour.
-These small BHs which have negative specific heat are shown to be always sub-dominating in the path-integral.
-The process of lifting degeneracies via complex deformation of $G$ however show that the orientation of thimbles in the complex plane changes depending on sign of $\ep$.
-Small-BHs saddles undergo homology jumps as the sign of $\ep$ flips.
-The contribution from these sub-dominant saddles having negative specific heat drops out from path-integral in homology-averaging.
+Only after the symmetry is broken and degeneracy is lifted, the {\it relevance} of saddles can be determined.
+Complex deformation of Newton's constant $G=|G|e^{i\ep}$ is one way to lift the degeneracies, a process first introduced in \cite{Ailiga:2025fny}.
+Once the degeneracies are lifted, it is observed that the steepest ascent contours from all the saddles intersect the original integration contour, and hence, they all contribute to the partition function.
+The process of lifting degeneracies via complex deformation of $G$, however, shows that the orientation of thimbles in the complex plane changes depending on the sign of $\ep$.
+The descent thimble emanating from Small-BH saddle undergoes homology jumps as the sign of $\ep$ flips.
+The contribution from these sub-dominant saddles having negative specific heat drops out from the partition function in homology-averaging.